Library Support

 I'd like to browse the shelves, is there help available to find books?

 Contact us or ask any library staff member to help you find and locate books directly from the shelves.
 We have roving staff who can help.
-We can also support you to help yourself by providing quick guides to finding books on the shelf and a brief tour of your subject areas in the library.
+We can also support you to help yourself by providing a brief tour of your subject areas in the library.

 Scan and email service